angmur112/free-gen-ai-bootcamp-2025/flashcards-lang/README.md

 1. Enter an English word in the input field
 2. Click "Create Flashcard"
 3. The app will automatically:
-   - Translate the word to Japanese
+   - Translate the word to Japanese (Kanji, Kana, and Romaji)
-   - Generate a relevant image from Unsplash
+   - Generate an AI image using Stable Diffusion
    - Save both to your local deck

 ### Viewing Flashcards